surya-8325/Invoce-API-s/Readme.txt

 {
     "buyer_name":" ", #name of the buyer
     "buyer_contact_number":,#contact number of the buyer
-    "items":[] #An array of items where each element of array is an object of the format mentioned below, "total_amt":1200
+    "items":[], #An array of items where each element of array is an object of the format mentioned below, "total_amt":1200

 }